 How long does it take to cook oxtail?

 If cooking on stove top, an oxtail will take anywhere from 2 to 3 hours to cook.
 In this slow cooker oxtail recipe we cook on high for 4 hours.
-You can also cook in the oven, in a similar way as you see in this Braised Short Ribs recipe.
+You can also cook in the oven, slowly braised oxtails for about 3 and 1/2 hours.
 Using the instant pot method, the oxtail cooks in 50 minutes and the result is equally delicious.

 What to serve oxtail with?